ks0dev/GothicOnline/README.md

 # GothicOnline

-Gothic Multiplayer
+**Gothic Multiplayer**

 Right after Gothic Online was officially suspended, I took the chance to download and save the original files, projects and source codes, that the team posted on the official website of Gothic Online.
-I will provide the original untouched files to all freely, you can download the files of your choice immediately through the buttons at the website.
+I will provide the original untouched files to all freely, you can download the files of your choice immediately on the website.

 Huge thanks and respect to Sative and Bimbol.
 They have built the projects from the scratch and it is their work.
 I will just share it to all interested future developers and users.

-Website built by TYD (TYD INC). [https://tydinc.github.io/GothicOnline/]

-Multiplayer/Online files, projects and source codes by Sative and Bimbol. [http://gothic-online.com.pl/]
+Files, projects and source codes by [Sative and Bimbol](http://gothic-online.com.pl/).

-© TYD INC • All rights reserved
+You can find the website with the downloads [here](https://tydinc.github.io/GothicOnline/).